Gas cutting operator course

 The training covers the following topics:

-- the basics of the theory of gas cutting
+- basics of gas cutting theory,

-- technical gases for cutting
+- technical gases for cutting,

-- gas cutting torches
+- gas cutting torches,

-- technical gas lines
+- technical gas lines,

-- gas cutting technology
+- gas cutting technology,

-- semi-automatic and automatic gas cutting machines
+- semi-automatic and automatic gas cutting machines,

-- and practical classes
+- and practical activities.

 How is the final exam done?